NuGet/NuGetDocs/NuGet.Docs/ndocs/Policies/NuGet-FAQ.md

 **Why can't I download/upload packages to nuget.org?**

 First make sure you're using the latest versions of NuGet.
-If that continues to faile, [contact support](https://www.nuget.org/policies/Contact) and provide additional connection troubleshooting information including:
+If that continues to fail, [contact support](https://www.nuget.org/policies/Contact) and provide additional connection troubleshooting information including:

 - The version of NuGet you're using
 - The package sources you're using